damoonsh/damoonsh/README.md

 I tend to read books, online documentations, and research papers to learn about a new tool or an Machine Learning algorithm.
 After Learning a new Machine Learning algorithm, I find a [Kaggle dataset](https://www.kaggle.com/datasets) and try to apply the theoretical concepts to the real-world application via coding.

+# Programming Languages
+- Python: Done several courses with at University.
+As well as most of my personal projects.
+- Rust: Was introduced to this course in ***Comparative Programming Languages*** at University
+- Java/C/C++/Bash: University courses
+- javascript/HTML/CSS/SQL: Taught myself these stacks for the web development

 # Data
 I took two courses on Coursera (Introduction to ML and Deep Learning specialization) to gain a basic knowledge of Machine Learning (and related sub-fields).
 After finishing the courses, I started reading Research papers, books and online documentations ([TensorFlow](https://www.tensorflow.org/api_docs), [PyTorch](https://pytorch.org/docs/stable/index.html), [sklearn](https://scikit-learn.org/stable/), [XGBoost](https://xgboost.readthedocs.io/en/latest/python/python_intro.html), etc.) to deepen my knowledge.